What is Sveltia CMS?

 Maintenance-Free

 The CMS is a small JavaScript bundle served via a content delivery network (CDN) and runs entirely in the browser.
 Always up-to-date.
-No build tools, servers, or maintenance required.
+No build tools or servers required.

 Not SaaS